MindSystemm/StringMixer/README.md

 Easy no?

-Limits :

-Specials characters such as @,#/: are not supported !

 ToDO List :

 - Add Special Character to encryptor/decryptor (Partially Done)
-- Make a class generator to change order (why not use dnlib, list and random?)
+- Make a class generator to change order (Done !)
 - Add a key system

 It's my first repo, so I hope that you'll enjoy it !